bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `boolean`.
 Optional.

 Enables or disables publishing results to the TestPlan.
 Useful for evaluating different test case match strategies.

+### `telemetryOptOut` - Disable anonymous data collection

+`boolean`.
+Optional.

+Enables or disables anonymous data collection.
+When disabled, an opt-out flag is collected instead.
+The telemetry payload appears in the debug log.

 ## Feature Flags